KuraiNorai/ACDBSSV/README.md

 Download, modify to your liking, and install :)

-The initial extension was made for the dark skin theme on ACDB.
+The initial extension was made for the dark skin theme on ACDB so be sure to change the 'white' font for 100% susceptbility to black if you use the white theme.

+Want a slim-down version for the statuses you care about?
+Edit the var Statuses to only include those entries of interest!

 # Default values
 ## Note (Status reference)